mobarski/morty/kanban.md

 - add Morty to linguist (https://github.com/github/linguist) so it can be detected by GitHub

 ## Done
+- remove old VM ops in preparation for JS VM
 - fix: loops.asm (comments, wrong for order)
 - fix: sieve.asm / sieve.morty (for loop order)
 - replace -i option with -f (more standard)